 Programme held by @thunnusuk

-Thunnusuk are looking to Electronically Tag 40 Blue Fin Tuna
+Thunnusuk are now Electronically Tagging Blue Fin Tuna and

 we are lucky enough to be apart of this tagging programme.